FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 demanded this.

-• Less mobile – relatively fewer rent-a-car or bring-a-car; so need to get close.--- 12
+• Less mobile – relatively fewer rent-a-car or bring-a-car; so need to get close.
+---
+12

 • If they were to ‘Fly Dublin’ for a 2 or 3 night break, highly unlikely to travel to the West.